pablofanx/ok/README.md

 # ok
 good
 Layer 2 solutions and scaling technologies are addressing some of the limitations of early blockchain systems, such as high fees and slow transaction speeds.
 These advancements make it more practical for everyday use and open the door to new applications that were previously not feasible.
 The philosophical aspect of crypto cannot be ignored.
-It represents a shift toward individual sovereignty,
+It represents a shift toward individual sovereignty, where people have more control over their assets and data.